smile2049/spring-boot-flyway-migrate/README.md

 **Hibernate** https://developer.jboss.org/wiki/SupportedDatabases2<br/>
 **Flyway** http://flywaydb.org/documentation/

-Dependencies for MySQL and H2 are included, additional dependencies can be added in your project as needed. [link](https://maven.apache.org/guides/mini/guide-configuring-plugins.html#Using_the_dependencies_Tag)
+Dependencies for MySQL and H2 are included, additional dependencies can be added to your project as needed ([maven](https://maven.apache.org/guides/mini/guide-configuring-plugins.html#Using_the_dependencies_Tag)).

-## Other
+## Links

 Please see these repositories for [samples](https://github.com/tom-power/spring-boot-flyway-migrate-samples) and [integration tests](https://github.com/tom-power/spring-boot-flyway-migrate-integration-tests).